South Sudan Climate

 This month in numbers

-South Sudan experienced its 20th warmest April on record in 2026, with an average temperature of 30.46°C, an anomaly of +1.7°C compared to the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C. Looking at the broader picture, the February–April 2026 period in South Sudan was the 9th warmest on record, with an average temperature of 31.08°C, a significant +2.3°C above the baseline.
+South Sudan experienced its 20th warmest April on record in 2026, with an average temperature of 30.46°C, which is +1.7°C above the 1961–1990 baseline.
+The global land temperature for April 2026 ranked as the 2nd warmest on record, at 14.96°C, an anomaly of +1.1°C. Looking at the three-month period from February to April 2026, South Sudan recorded its 9th warmest such period on record, with an average temperature of 31.08°C, a significant +2.3°C above the baseline.

 What changed